The Library Legacy Society

-- Fixed Dollary Bequest – This is a straightforward way to provide a specific amount to the library.
+- Fixed Dollar Bequest – This is a straightforward way to provide a specific amount to the library.

-- I give to the Princeton Public Library Foundation, Princeton, NJ $ _______.
-This is an unrestricted gift and may be used to further the mission and programs of the Library.
+- I give to the Friends and Foundation of the Princeton Public Library, Princeton, NJ $ _______.
+This is an unrestricted gift and may be used to further the mission and programs of the library.

-- Bequest of Residue – After all other bequest have been granted and estate administration expenses have been paid, use this approach to leave all or a portion of what remains to the Library.
+- Bequest of Residue – After all other bequests have been granted and estate administration expenses have been paid, use this approach to leave all or a portion of what remains to the library.

-- I give to Princeton Public Library Foundation, Princeton, NJ all (or ____ percent) of the residue of my estate.
+- I give to the Friends and Foundation of the Princeton Public Library, Princeton, NJ all (or ____ percent) of the residue of my estate.
 This is an unrestricted gift and may be used to further the mission and programs of the Library.

 Other Types of Planned Gifts

-We hope you will think of the Library when speaking with your attorney about making your estate plans.
-Besides bequests, we would be pleased to make you a member of the Northrup Society if you:
+We hope you will think of the library when speaking with your attorney or investment adviser about making estate plans.
+Besides bequests, we would be pleased to make you a member of the Library Legacy Society.

 - Name the Library as a beneficiary under your life insurance policy; or